 Just do me one favour – serve this soup with your favourite brand of tortilla chips.
 Seriously, this soup is delicious just the way it is, but it’s a great soup for dipping as well!

 If you experiment with other toppings, please drop me a message in the comments section below and let me in on your garnishing/topping secrets.
 Diced red onion, perhaps?
 Freshly chopped tomatoes?
-A few thinly sliced chilies?
+A few thinly sliced chilies or jalapenos?

 - 8 cups black beans, cooked (drained and rinsed if using canned beans)